Key changes with Android version 9.0

-Tap “Battery” to find new “Power mode” options available to optimize battery power saving.
+Tap “Battery” to find new “Power mode” options available to optimise battery power saving.

-You can also free up storage space by using the new “Storage” area where you can analyze your usage and remove duplicate or redundant files.
+You can also free up storage space by using the new “Storage” area where you can analyse your usage and remove duplicate or redundant files.

 Location settings are no longer within “Connections” but can now be found under “Biometrics and security”.